AndrewMusgrave/personal-blog/src/pages/18-4-2018/index.md

 The core methods of a stack are push and pop.
 Some common helper methods I’ve chosen to include are: toString, peek and isEmpty.

-## What will our stack include?

-The core methods of a stack are push and pop.
-Some common helper methods I’ve chosen to include are: toString, peek and isEmpty.

 1. push(element): void – Adds the element to the top of the stack
 2. pop(): element – Removes the element from the top of the stack
 3. peek(): element – Reveals the element from the top of the stack